...

 Visiting your health provider is a must; you just cannot miss it at any cost.
 Your health provider needs to meet you and observe with expertise how you and your body are responding to the condition and naltrexone.
 Based on the assessment, your health provider adjusts the dose and continues or stops the medicine.
 If you avoid the visit or are irregular in visiting a health provider that will bring side effects and your recovery will be delayed unnecessarily.

-Losing confidence and hope:
+Losing Confidence and Hope:

-• If you have any other health conditions your health provider must know
+• If you have any other health conditions, your health provider must know

 • Pregnant women must inform their health provider regarding the condition

-Should I take low dose naltrexone in the Morning or at Night?
+Should I take Low-Dose Naltrexone in the Morning or at Night

-This question arises in many individuals minds, and they get confused.
+This question arises in many individuals’ minds, and they get confused.
 Moreover, they forget to ask the health provider, and the prescription says to take the medicine as they are comfortable, which increases the confusion.
 But there is a clear science behind taking naltrexone; yes, health providers are right that it can be taken at any time.
-But why take low dose naltrexone at night can be described as a step toward faster and more accurate recovery.
+But why take low-dose naltrexone at night can be described as a step toward faster and more accurate recovery.
 When someone takes this medicine, which is also called LDN (low dose Naltrexone) at night between 2 am and 4 am, it promotes neurotransmitters called endorphins that manage the pain through the brain.
 Moreover, endorphins also help in mood swings, triggers of depression, and overall pain triggers.

 Opioid or alcohol reduces the production of endorphins, but naltrexone blocks those receptors and increases the endorphins by up to 300%, according to some research.
 For some individuals, LDN might not work as they could experience insomnia, disturbing dreams, and other similar issues.
 Furthermore, some individuals may work the night shift, so LDN may not suit them.
 Ultimately, your health provider will be the best judge to decide when to take the medicine, but you, as a patient, need to explain your routine and health history in detail.

-What is Naltrexone?
+What is Naltrexone

 Naltrexone

 Naltrexone can be described as a medicine approved by the US FDA for both alcohol use disorder (AUD) and opioid use disorder (OUD).
 The medicine comes in capsule form and should be consumed with a prescription only through an authorized health provider who will assess the condition of the patient and then suggest dosage and duration.
-The following image shows the structure and formula of the Naltrexone.
+The following image shows the structure and formula of Naltrexone.

 Naltrexone was developed by Endo Laboratories in the early 60s, and later in the same decade, it was acquired by DuPont, which got US FDA approval in 1984.
-The medicine, since its approval, has been prescribed and shown great results among all adult age groups.
+The medicine, since its approval, has been prescribed and has shown great results among all adult age groups.

-It works differently with different people, but generally, it blocks the reaction of opioids and alcohol, which gives a sedative effect and controls the brain’s normal working.
+It works differently with different people, but generally, it blocks the reaction of opioids and alcohol, which gives a sedative effect and controls the brain’s normal functioning.
 As an alcohol and opioid antagonist, the medicine stops the craving for alcohol and opioids by increasing endorphins in the brain.
 The user of the medicine with the right naltrexone dosage will feel less craving gradually, and the dependency will be over, but only if used regularly and as suggested by the health provider.

 How does naltrexone work?